BitBotFactory/MikaLendingBot/docs/installation.rst

 Installing on Pythonanywhere.com
 ================================

 `Pythonanywhere.com <https://www.pythonanywhere.com>`_ is a useful website that will host and run Python code for you.

-This is perfect for our bot.
+WARNING: While you should be able to setup the bot on pythonanywhere, there are limitations on running the bot.

 Prerequisites
 -------------